-The Short Answer: GA4 doesn't use one attribution model-it uses three different ones simultaneously.
+The Short Answer: GA4 doesn't use one attribution model-it uses three different scope-based models simultaneously.
 Your reports feel confusing because sessions use last-click, users use first-click, and key events use data-driven attribution, all displayed in the same row.

 Why Do GA4 Reports Feel Like Solving a Puzzle?